NiLaScience/Vibecoding-Sidequest-Starterpack/projects/02_PBLab.md

 2. Self-directed research & artifact creation
 3. Post-discussion → Findings, reflection & report

 PBLab stores all metadata, workflow states and comments in a relational database (Supabase/Postgres) while **leveraging Google Docs/Slides/Sheets links for rich artifacts**.
-LLM tools are embedded as first-class citizens (e.g. “draft learning goals”, “critique my reflection”) to encourage *responsible* AI use.
+LLM tools are embedded as first-class citizens (e.g. "deep research", "PBL tutor") to encourage *responsible* AI use.

-The project replaces the original “CRMagic” MVP.
-It remains a **multi-user CRUD app with complex but approachable data structures**, fulfilling the same scope while feeling mission-driven and modern.
+It is highly recommeneded to conduct some research on the PBL process and how it can be best supported by software.
+You want to make something users would actually want to use and that provides value to them.
+We have included many suggestions, but doing this work is part of your development into an AI-first developer.

 ---